-According to a Thompson Publishing Company’s Special Report, Return From Duty, Return to Work: Understanding the Employer’s New USERRA Obligations (2006), there is no exclusion for executive, managerial, or professional employees.
+According to a Thompson Publishing Company’s Special Report, "Return from Duty, Return to Work: Understanding the Employer’s New USERRA Obligations" (2006), there is no exclusion for executive, managerial, or professional employees.
 The law even protects temporary, part-time, probationary, and seasonal employees, as well as employees on strike, layoff, or leave of absence.
 It does not, however, apply to individuals who act as independent contractors rather than as employees.

 Employees may also need additional time off before starting military service.
-20 C.F.R. § 1002.115 of the regulations recognize that absences for military service may include a period of time between the date the employee leaves the job and the date the employee actually begins service.
+20 CFR § Sec.
+1002.74 of the regulations recognize that absences for military service may include a period of time between the date the employee leaves the job and the date the employee actually begins service.
 In addition, the Thompson Publishing Company Report suggests that “employees may need intermittent time off from work prior to military service for brief periods to put their affairs in order, for example, to interview child care providers, meet with bank officers regarding financial matters, or seek assistance for elderly parents”.

-They also suggest that the amount of time an employee may need to prepare for military service will vary.
+20 CFR § Sec.
+1002.74 also suggests that the amount of time an employee may need to prepare for military service will vary.
 “Relevant factors include:

 - the amount of notice given an employee called to military service, and